porplax/JACKS-Lang/README.md

 ## About
 JACKS is nothing more than a generic toy language, made for fun.
 It has no uses that it specializes in.
 So should you use JACKS?
 I dunno :P, it can be a great tool for creating projects like a simple web server, visualization, and such.
+Although there is no way of calling methods from other classes at the moment.

 # TODO